 Not true.
 With a ductless system, the outdoor unit is relatively small and can easily be placed under a deck, behind a fence in the backyard, or hidden behind plantings spaced properly to allow ventilation.
 They do not need to be placed in a conspicuous place like a front yard or patio and can easily be tucked up next to the house due to their small size.
 It can be easy to forget you even have one if placed in the proper area!

 Sometimes folks think that because they operate by exchanging air, they must be noisy, just like your neighbor’s traditional heat pump that reminds you a little of a jet engine.
 A ductless system is both quiet inside and out.
 In fact, we have many customers tell us they cannot even tell that their system is on unless they go right up next to the air exchanger or outdoor compressor and feel the air blowing.

 Isn’t a Ductless Heat Pump huge?

-cool-looking, dare we say even beautiful in a modern, streamlined sort of way.
+Ductless indoor units are pretty cool-looking, dare we say even beautiful in a modern, streamlined sort of way.
 We admire their amazing technology and incredible energy efficiency.
 After installing ductless heat pumps in our own homes, we would never consider using traditional heating systems again.
 The customers who have decided to go with ductless are now enjoying energy-efficient, comfortable heating and air conditioning for a fraction of the operating cost of a traditional system.